JuanMaldini/datasmith_handler/README.md

-# datasmith_handler
+# datasmith\_handler

-a plugin to work with datasmith with a non destructive workflow.
+A widget tool to work with multiple Datasmith files in a non-destructive workflow.